 - The usual beach stuff (bathing suit, sunglasses, sunscreen, and hat) but check with your hotel and see if they provide pool/beach towels.
 If you are a light packer who hates to check luggage, not bringing a towel if you don’t have to is a big space saver (apologies to Douglas Adams).

 - Dress clothes?
-You might be staying at a resort with a restaurant where “casual elegant” is the dress code.
-What that means is very subjective but in general the first rule is NO FLIP FLOPS.
+You might be staying at a resort with a restaurant where “casually elegant” is the dress code.
+What that means is very subjective but in general, the first rule is NO FLIP FLOPS.
 Men should pack a pair of khakis or dressier shorts and a shirt with buttons, as well as dressier mandals or boat shoes.
-Women can get away with most sundresses but not swimsuits or cover-ups and anything but flip flops pretty much.
+Women can get away with most sundresses but not swimsuits or cover-ups and anything but flip-flops pretty much.
 Or don’t eat at the fancy places.
-We could have, but were perfectly happy with our buffet where there was no waiting and a huge selection.
+We could have but were perfectly happy with our buffet where there was no waiting and a huge selection.